 In the post-war period, there has been a marked rise in female participation rates in the labour market.

-We have seen a growth in female labour market participation and decline in male participation.
+We have seen a growth in female labour market participation and a decline in male participation.
 This is due to factors, such as

 - Growth in part-time service sector jobs.